 5.3.
 Moving Forward

-Both the SEP and Eco-DRR could potentially form the framework of Thailand’s emergency management policies, though there are no plans in place for this as of yet.
+Both the SEP and Eco-DRR could potentially form the framework of Thailand’s emergency management policies, though there are no plans in place for this as of yet (REF?).
 In terms of disaster preparedness, any disaster management policy in line with the SEP mindset of prudence would entail adequate mitigation measures in the case of foreseeable hazards such as annual floods and droughts.
 A strong emphasis on moderation in terms of balancing economic, social and environmental concerns both in from the perspectives of the SEP and Eco-DRR may mitigate the impact of hazard events due to better environmental health and ecosystem services.
 Finally, the emphasis on self-sufficiency as well as strong national ties would be vital in the aftermath of a disaster event and allow the country to better rebuild without relying heavily on foreign aid.

 6. Community-Based Disaster Risk Management (CBDRM)